 Hydrogen infrastructure and testing applications

-The test field’s high-voltage infrastructure allows system powers of up to 250 kW.
-Therefore, also propulsion systems for heavy load applications like trucks or railway vehicles can be analyzed.
-This infrastructure is used, for example, in the current research project "X-EMU".
-In this project, a fuel cell hybrid drive for regional trains is being developed to be used on rails without overhead lines, see Figure 2.
-Additionally, the test benches can be connected to the battery garage with traction batteries, which allows the analysis of full-scale hybrid systems.
-Several test benches at the CMP can be coupled real-time capably to build up especially space-consuming test systems.
-Moreover, a climate chamber can be used to analyze the effects of different temperatures, for example cold start behavior.
+The flexible high-voltage infrastructure of the test field enables tests with different power outputs up to more than 500 kW.
+This means that propulsion systems for heavy-duty applications such as trucks and rail applications can also be suitably investigated.
+This infrastructure is used, for example, in research projects such as "X-EMU".
+In this project, a fuel cell hybrid powertrain for regional trains was developed, which is to be used on routes without continuous supply of electricity.
+One of the fuel cell systems used is shown in Figure 2.
+In addition, a connection of the test benches to the specially constructed battery garage for testing of traction batteries is possible and allows the testing of full-scale hybrid systems.
+To set up particularly space-intensive test systems, several test benches of the CMP can be coupled in real time.
+In addition, a climate chamber is available for the investigation of temperature effects, for example frost start behavior.

-The experimental fuel cell development at the CMP is complemented by simulative analyses on system-, stack and cell level.
-This enables for example to parametrize and validate simulation models experimentally.
-At the same time, simulatively developed control strategies can be implemented on the test bench – “front loading”.
+The experimental fuel cell development at the CMP is complemented by simulative investigations on system, stack and cell level.
+In this way, simulation models can be parameterized experimentally and validated with real systems.
+At the same time, simulatively developed control strategies can be implemented on the test bench - "frontloading".

-The current research’s main focus lies on: water management, cold start behavior, cell degradation, prognostics and health management, optimization of the flow field, and operating strategy of fuel cells.
+Current research focuses on: Water management, cold start behavior, cell degradation, prognostics and health management, flow field optimization and the optimization of operating strategies for fuel cell systems.